Last Updated on

 Saint Petersburg in Russia is dubbed as the “Venice of the North”.
 This cultural site is one of the most notable UNESCO World Heritage Sites in Russia.
 It is likened to Venice due to its numerous canals and bridges (there are about 400 of them!).
 It was established under the rule of Peter the Great in 1703 wherein he developed an urban project to build all of these structures.
-The architectural heritage of Saint Petersburg combine the Baroque style with neoclassical architectural principles.
-Some of the most notable architectural features in the city include the Hermitage, Winter Palace, Admiralty and the Marble Palace.
+The architectural heritage of Saint Petersburg combines the Baroque style with neoclassical architectural principles.
+Some of the most notable architectural features in the city include the Hermitage, Winter Palace, Admiralty, and the Marble Palace.

 Historic Monuments of Novgorod and Surroundings (1992)

 The city of Novgorod was the first Russian capital in the 9th century.
 This was partly due to the fact that the city’s location placed it right in the midst of the ancient Silk Road route between Central Asia and Northern Europe.
 The city also served as the center of Orthodox spirituality and is evidenced by the fact that it has many churches and monasteries.
-Meanwhile, there are also plenty of medieval monuments throughout the city of Novgorod, which includes the 14th century frescoes of Theopanes the Greek.
+Meanwhile, there are also plenty of medieval monuments throughout the city of Novgorod, which includes the 14th-century frescoes of Theophanes the Greek.
 These monuments showcase how the architectural and cultural creativity of Russia developed over several centuries.